Community. Leadership. Civics. Self-government. Ideas as revolutionary and relevant today as they were 400 years ago!

 The Center for 17th-Century Studies at Plimoth

-The Center for Seventeenth-Century Studies at Plimoth (The Center) is a collaborative community of scholars and lifelong learners who amplify Plimoth Plantation’s living history offerings, originals and archaeological collections, research, and oral histories to stimulate thought-provoking conversations that interpret 17th - Century Atlantic World experiences and apply that knowledge and understanding to today’s world.
+The Center for 17th-Century Studies at Plimoth (The Center) is a collaborative community of scholars and lifelong learners who amplify Plimoth Patuxet’s living history offerings, originals and archaeological collections, research, and oral histories to stimulate thought-provoking conversations that interpret 17th - Century Atlantic World experiences and apply that knowledge and understanding to today’s world.

 We believe that history is transformative.
 It empowers us with stories of peoples and ideas.
 It enables us to cultivate a better understanding of who we are.
 At The Center, we create space for conversations and experiences interwoven with elements that are immersive and participatory, inclusive and social, personal and relevant, lively and fun.
 We invite everyone to join the conversation, and we strive to inspire curiosity, change, and community.
 We can`t change history - but history can change us, and we can change the future.